 WooCommerce Product Image settings are found at Appearance > Customize > WooCommerce > Product Images.
 More at: Managing Product Images.

-More information on WooCommerce image sizes can be found at:
+Additional information on WooCommerce image sizes can be found at:

 Product archive and shop layout ↑ Back to top

 By default, Galleria arranges products using a ‘Masonry’ layout.
-This means that products are laid out adjacently regardless of their height.
+This means that products are laid out adjacently regardless of height.

 Galleria also includes ‘product-focus’ styling that increases the size of products on the shop page to create a unique and engaging design.
 If you’re using the Storefront WooCommerce Customizer, the ‘product-focus’ styling is applied to 4 and 5 column layouts only because layouts with 3 or fewer columns do not work well with this style.